-Pennsylvania is federally required to keep a record of every school-age student in the state who meets the criteria for deaf-blindness.
+Pennsylvania is federally required to keep a record of every student in the state through the age of 21 who meets the criteria for deaf-blindness.

 Adapted from the Virginia Project Children and Young Adults With Deaf-Blindness opening of the Deaf-Blind Child Count for early intervention programs, school districts, and service providers.